tiby312/broccoli-project/report/src/ch0-analysis-method.md

 Before we can measure and compare performance of broccoli to other broad-phase strategies, we have to come up with a good way to test it.
 We often want to see how performance degrades as the size of the problem increases, but we also do not want to influence other variables.

-For our tests lets use an archimedean spiral distribution.
-It gives us a lot of variation in how the aabbs intersects, and allows us to grow the size of the problem without affecting density too much by simply adding aabbs to the end of a spiral.

-If all the aabbs were distributed along only one dimension then that would also skew our results.
-For example, sweep and prune will perform very well if all the aabbs are spaced out along the axis we are sweeping.
+For our tests lets use the same distribution that sunflowers use.
+This distribution gives us a good consistent packing of aabbs, and also gives us a easy way to grow the size of the problem.
+It also gives us a lot of variation in how the aabbs intersects.
+(If all the aabbs were distributed along only one dimension then that would also skew our results.
+For example, sweep and prune will perform very well if all the aabbs are spaced out along the axis we are sweeping.)

-Lets make a archimedean spiral function that takes 3 inputs and produces an archimedean spiral.:
+Lets use [Vogel's model](https://en.wikipedia.org/wiki/Fermat%27s_spiral#The_golden_ratio_and_the_golden_angle) that takes 2 inputs and produces an sunflower spiral.:
 * n: the number of aabbs
-* separation: the separation between the aabbs as they are laid out along the spiral.
 * grow rate: the rate at which the spiral grow outward from the center.

 We increase n to increase the size of the problem.
-We can increase the grow rate to increase the number of aabbs intersecting.
+We can increase the grow rate to decrease the number of aabbs intersecting.

 <link rel="stylesheet" href="css/poloto.css">

 {{#include raw/spiral_visualize.svg}}

-While those 3 variables change the distribution of the elements, there is another variable at play.
+While those 2 variables change the distribution of the elements, there is another variable at play.

 * aabb size (the bounding box size of each element)